macejiko/rf_boilerplate/README.md

 ## Future Plans

 - Dockerize runner and use dockerized selenium grid
-- Write some bootstrap command that will generate files sctructure
+- Write some bootstrap command that will generate files structure
 - Record video how to run